silviamaggi/smd-com/_posts/2023-09-11-books-im-reading.md

 ## In progress

 - _Poor Things_, by Alasdair Gray
-- _100 Things Every Designer Needs to Know About People_, by Susan Wienschenk
+- _The Happiness Trap_, by Russ Harris

 ## Parked